When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers: GPT-4o-mini as a Judge

-In this section, we outline the experimental setup to evaluate the effectiveness of jailbreaking LLMs using encryption techniques.

-\paragraph{Models} We use four distinct LLMs for our experiments, GPT-4o \citep{achiam2023gpt}, Gemini-1.5-Flash \citep{reid2024gemini}, Llama-3.1-8B-Instruct, and Llama-3.1-70B-Instruct \citep{dubey2024llama}.
+\paragraph{Models} We use six distinct LLMs for our experiments: GPT-5 \citep{gpt5openai}, gpt-oss-20b \citep{agarwal2025gpt}, GPT-4o \citep{achiam2023gpt}, Gemini-1.5-Flash \citep{reid2024gemini}, Llama-3.1-8B-Instruct, and Llama-3.1-70B-Instruct \citep{dubey2024llama}.
 These models were chosen because they have undergone comprehensive safety training, making them suitable for assessing the robustness of their safety measures against jailbreaking attempts.
 For the Gemini-1.5-Flash model, we configured the safety setting to ``Block most'', the highest safety level available through the Gemini API.
+Most LLMs are used with greedy decoding (i.e., temperature 0).
+GPT-5 is used with a temperature of 1 \footnote{As of August 2025, GPT-5 only supports a temperature of 1 \url{https://community.openai.com/t/gpt-5-models-temperature/1337957}}. gpt-oss-20b is unstable with a temperature of 0, so we use a temperature of 0.8.

 \paragraph{Dataset} To evaluate our jailbreaking techniques, we utilize the AdvBench dataset developed by \citet{zou2023universal}.
 Specifically, and in line with prior studies \citep{zeng2024johnny, jiang2024artprompt, chao2023jailbreaking, wei2024jailbroken}, we extracted the same subset of 50 samples from AdvBench.
 These samples were manually categorized into 14 different unsafe categories, facilitating analysis of potential biases in the safety training of the LLMs.
 The categories are described in Appendix \ref{appendix:taxonomy}.
+To further validate our results, we evaluate our jailbreaking methods on JailbreakBench \citep{chao2024jailbreakbench}.
+The results on JailbreakBench are discussed in Appendix \ref{appendix:jailbreakbench}.

-Additionally, we added priming sentences designed to nudge the LLMs toward producing an unsafe response.
+Additionally, we add priming sentences to all baselines and our methods.
+These sentences are designed to nudge LLMs toward producing an unsafe response.
 These priming sentences were generated using a few-shot prompting approach with GPT-4o.
 Detailed prompts are provided in Appendix \ref{appendix:priming}.